V. P. Gangadharan

-Personal life
+Early life and education

-Gangadharan was born to a Textile engineer M.N Padmanabhan Nair and Saraswathi Amma in Coimbatore as the youngest of the four siblings.
-After graduation, Dr Gangadharan went to Coimbatore to join his father’s flourishing textile business and his lack of business acumen led him to abandon the business.
+Gangadharan was born to a textile engineer M. N. Padmanabhan Nair and Saraswathi Amma in Coimbatore as the youngest of the four siblings.

+After completing his pre degree from the Christ College, Irinjalakuda, and graduation from Maharaja's College, Ernakulam, he went to Coimbatore to join his father’s flourishing textile business and his lack of business acumen led him to abandon the business.
+He then had his medical education at Government Medical College, Kottayam, and at All India Institute of Medical Sciences, New Delhi.